 - Grant Amount

-- Requirements for 1:1 Match, and the requirement that the grant not exceed 10% of cash expenses have not changed.
+- Requirements for 1:1 match have not changed.

 Portfolio grants recipients must complete the annual reporting requirements to be eligible for a grant in the next year.